 The 2022-2023 Scholarship Application will open October 1, 2022.

 For additional information, please contact Cynthia Lopez Herrera at email@example.com

 Current Fall 2022 Compton College students are encouraged to explore

 the many scholarship opportunities based on a variety of criteria.

-For more details about current scholarship criteria please click here.
+For details about current scholarship eligibility please click here.

-- You will also be required to provide the name and email of a Compton College faculty member who will complete an online questionnaire about your academic potential, in-class achievements, and your character.
-Ideally, contact your recommender as soon as possible.
-Allow enough time for the faculty member to agree to complete the questionnaire, and familiarize themselves with your academic progress, future goals and/or other first-hand knowledge of your college career.
+- You will also be required to provide the name and email of a Compton College Classified employee or faculty member who will complete an online questionnaire about your academic potential, in-class achievements, and your character.
+Ideally, contact the Classified employee or faculty member as soon as possible.
+Allow enough time for them to agree to complete the questionnaire, and familiarize themselves with your academic progress, future goals and/or other first-hand knowledge of your college career.

 - Beware of scholarship scams; you should never have to pay fees to apply for or search for scholarships.
 For more information view: https://www.consumer.ftc.gov/articles/0082-scholarship-and-financial-aid-scams.